 Routing HVAC is possible, but it's expensive and requires a system big enough to handle the increased load.
 Worst of all, it means breaking into walls and ceilings.
-But there is a certain little metal box which costs $100 to $200, is fully DIY-able, and requires no wall demolition--and it can heat that room, toasty-warm.
+However, there is a certain little metal box, which costs $100 to $200, is fully DIY-able, and requires no wall demolition—and it can heat that room, toasty-warm.
 It's called an electric wall heater.

 These little metal marvels are a convenient way to bring heat into the most far-flung room.
 But make no mistake: these devices have significant drawbacks when compared to other types of heating.

-- Considered Lower Quality.
-Subsequent buyers of your home may appreciate that the basement bathroom has some form of heat.
-But they will not be impressed by the fact that it is produced by a wall heater.
+- Considered Lower Quality: Subsequent buyers of your home may appreciate that the basement bathroom has some form of heat.
+However they will not be impressed by the fact that it is produced by a wall heater.